FelixSchladt/OxideWM/planning/performance_specifications.md

 ### 2.1.
 Applications

-- daily use on desktop computers
+The product is to be for the daily use on desktop computers.

 ### 2.2.
 Target group

-- power user with advanced Linux knowledge
+Target group constains power users with advanced Linux knowledge.

 ### 2.3 Service conditions

-- personal computer
+- desktop computer
 - posix system with Xorg
 - usage is not limited
 - monitoring the running system is not necessary